 - 1.1 Findings.
-The SUSANVILLE INDIAN RANCHERIA CALIFORNIA ("Tribe" or "Tribal") finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as 40 C.F.R. part 141 National Primary Drinking Water Regulations and part 142 National Primary Drinking Water Regulations Implementation, published by the U.S. Environmental Protection Agency, is hereby adopted as the Tribal Safe Drinking Water Standards, for regulating the safety and inspection of ground and surface water aquifers and public drinking water systems on tribal lands. - 1.2 Inconsistent Codes Repealed.
-All articles, titles, chapters, or other codes or portions thereof, in conflict herewith are hereby repealed in that respect only. - 1.3 Certification of Adoption and Publishing.
+The BUENA VISTA RANCHERIA OF ME-WUK INDIANS ("Tribe" or "Tribal") Tribal Council on behalf of the Tribe finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as 40 C.F.R. part 141 - National Primary Drinking Water Regulations and part 142 - National Primary Drinking Water Regulations Implementation, published by the U.S. Environmental Protection Agency, is hereby adopted as the Tribal Safe Drinking Water Standards, for regulating the safety and inspection of ground and surface water aquifers and public drinking water systems on tribal lands. - 1.2 Inconsistent Codes Repealed.
+All other codes or portions of codes in conflict herewith are hereby repealed in that respect only. - 1.3 Certification of Adoption and Publishing.
 The Tribal Secretary shall certify the adoption of this Tribal Ordinance and cause the same to be published as required by law. - 1.4 Effective Date.
 This Tribal Ordinance and the rules, regulations, provisions, requirements, orders, and matters established and adopted hereby shall take effect and be in full force and effect from and after the date of its final passage and approval.